 Per pale Azure and Argent a Roundel counterchanged 0n a Chief Gules three Mullets Argent of eight points pierced

 Many individuals of the Scottish Murray families bore arms with three five-pointed stars, usually on a blue field.
 Originally, these stars represented spur rowels (mullets) that were, accordingly, pierced for use.
-Almost certainly Pauli Murray would not have embraced traditional heraldry, but introducing the irony of making the innocuous Murray stars into spur rowels brings this shield into line with her contributions to American society.
+Almost certainly Pauli Murray would not have embraced traditional heraldry, but introducing the irony of making the innocuous Murray stars into spur rowels brings this shield into line with Pauli’s contributions to American society.

 The three pierced, eight-pointed mullets can be seen to signify Murray’s work to “spur” changes in race relations, women’s rights, and the cultural prescription of gender identities.